nagasainanduri/nagasainanduri.github.io/README.md

 **Note:** The projects section is actively being worked on and will see significant updates soon.
 Stay tuned for more exciting content!

-**I just need to add some projects to look good. \n Don't even think about copying the code until it's completed**
+**I just need to add some projects to look good.
+Don't even think about copying the code until it's completed**